 1. A support network

 Sometimes you will need someone to talk to about the stresses and challenges associated with being a dad.
-It doesn’t have to be as formal as a mum’s group, it could just be a guy’s night out where you chat about the stresses and good times that come with being a dad.
+It doesn’t have to be as formal as a mum’s group, it could just be a chat with a friend about the stresses and good times that come with being a dad.

 Remember, people who care about you will want to help.
 If you need a hand tidying the house, pruning the garden or just want to take time out, have a handful of people who you can call on.